First Jewish–Roman War: Later Jewish–Roman relations

 Two further Jewish revolts against Rome occurred in the second century.
-In 115 AD, the Diaspora Revolt erupted, with large-scale uprisings in multiple provinces and limited activity in Judaea.
+In 115, the Diaspora Revolt erupted, with large-scale uprisings in multiple provinces and limited activity in Judaea.
 The causes were rooted in the Temple's destruction and the Jewish tax.
 Refugees and traders from Judaea are believed to have spread the ideas from the first revolt, as evidenced by the discovery of revolt coinage in these areas.
 The revolt's suppression led to the near-total annihilation of Jewish communities in Cyprus, Egypt, and Libya.

-In 132, the Jews of Judaea launched their last major effort to regain independence—the Bar Kokhba revolt—triggered by the establishment of Aelia Capitolina, a Roman colony on Jerusalem's ruins.
-The revolt led to widespread destruction and the near-total depopulation of Judea, with many Jews killed or sold into slavery and transported abroad.
-After the fall of Betar in 135 AD, Hadrian imposed harsh anti-Jewish laws to dismantle Jewish nationalism, banned Jews from Jerusalem, and renamed the province Syria Palaestina, ending Jewish aspirations for national independence.
-The Jewish population had significantly declined, with most Jews concentrated in Galilee.
-By the late 2nd century CE, under the rabbinic patriarch Judah ha-Nasi, the Jews had reached a pragmatic coexistence with Rome.
+In 132, the Jews of Judaea launched their last major effort to regain independence—the Bar Kokhba Revolt—triggered by the establishment of Aelia Capitolina, a Roman colony on Jerusalem's ruins.
+The revolt led to widespread destruction and the near-total depopulation of Judea, many Jews being killed or sold into slavery and transported abroad.
+After the fall of Betar in 135, Hadrian imposed harsh anti-Jewish laws to dismantle Jewish nationalism, banned Jews from Jerusalem, and renamed the province Syria Palaestina, ending Jewish aspirations for national independence.
+The Jewish population had significantly declined; most Jews were concentrated in Galilee.
+By the late second century CE, under the rabbinic patriarch Judah ha-Nasi, the Jews had reached a pragmatic coexistence with Rome.